-Chris is a Chartered European and UK Patent Attorney, who works with clients in a variety of subject areas across the electronics, engineering and software disciplines, from start-ups, to SMEs, to large multinational corporations.
+Chris is a European and Chartered UK Patent Attorney, who works with clients in a variety of subject areas across the electronics, engineering and software disciplines, from start-ups, to SMEs, to large multinational corporations.
 These range from early stage companies, through to established household brands in the UK, Europe, North America and Asia.

 Chris’ work involves devising patent strategies and providing strategic IP advice, drafting and prosecuting European and UK patent applications, managing client portfolios, attending EPO hearings, and undertaking freedom to operate analysis.
 In addition to working in the patent space, Chris also represents clients for registered design matters before the UK Intellectual Property Office.